 - 1. This report recommends that NTIA and the FCC study the implementation of a spectrum fee and solicit input from both federal government users and commercial users who might be subject to such a fee.
-The fee should be designed to have the effect of providing an incentive to use spectrum more efficiently.
-It could also provide incentives for future spectrum users to give greater consideration to efficient use in the choice of technologies, systems or services.
-At the same time, decisions regarding the appropriateness of fees for spectrum users must take into account a host of other sometimes divergent factors.
-These include: maximizing efficiency and flexibility; avoiding harmful interference; enabling specific capabilities; taking technical characteristics (e.g., propagation) into account; sustaining essential government services and meeting other policy objectives; and considering potential international implications and government appropriations processes. - 2.
+The fee would have the effect of providing an incentive for those who value their assigned spectrum or portions of it little if at all to reduce or abandon their spectrum holdings or to use them more efficiently.
+It could also provide incentives for future spectrum-using programs planned by government agencies to give greater consideration to efficient use in the choice of technologies, systems or services. - 2.
 This report recommends that NTIA support revisions to OMB Circular A-11, which seeks to integrate spectrum resources into the capital planning and management process, in order to focus on ensuring the agencies/departments give more consideration to tradeoffs in spectrum use in their management processes.
 Doing so will likely yield more measurable and impactful elements for management processes to demonstrate and achieve greater improvements in overall spectrum management and use.
 To achieve this goal, this report recommends that the circular be rewritten as proposed above. - 3.
-This report recommends that NTIA support broadening the eligibility and allowable purposes of the CSEA's Spectrum Relocation Fund and creating a Spectrum Innovation Fund to reimburse approved federal spectrum users for the upfront research, planning and possibly other costs related to modernizing federal systems not only to migrate off bands designated for auction, but also to facilitate the shared or more efficient use of other federal bands.
+This report recommends that NTIA support broadening the allowable purposes of the CSEA's Spectrum Relocation Fund and creating a Spectrum Innovation Fund to reimburse approved federal spectrum users for the upfront research, planning and possibly other costs related to modernizing federal systems not only to migrate off bands designated for auction, but also to facilitate the shared or more efficient use of other federal bands.
 The SIF should be revenue-neutral to the general Treasury.